harness/lite-engine/Annotations/README.md

 # Annotation CLI

-A CLI tool for creating and storing annotation properties in Harness CI/CD pipelines, similar to Buildkite's annotate functionality.
+A CLI tool for creating and storing annotation properties in Harness CI/CD pipelines.

 ## Features